zsiki/ls/doc/source/usersguide.rst

 During the network adjusment the plug-in will use the data from the opened fieldbooks (*fb\_* tables) and from the opened coordinate list (*coord\_* layer).

-Network adjustment is the best method to calculate the most probably position of observed points, when more observation were made then neccessary.
+Network adjustment is the best method to calculate the most probably position of observed points, when more observation were made than neccessary.
 By the help of GNU Gama adjustment the blunder errors can be detected, eliminated.

 Free network can also be adjusted, when there are no fixed coordinates in the network.
-This case some points must have approximate coordinates.
+In this case some points must have approximate coordinates.

 To calculate network adjustment do the followings

 #.
 Click on the Network adjustment icon to open the *Network Adjustment* dialog.
 #.
 Select the fix points from *List of Points* and add them to the *Fix points* list.
 During the adjustment the coordinates of fix points will not be changed.
 Points in bold face in the *List of Points* have coordinates in the actual coordinate list, so only those can be added to the *Fix Points* list.
 In the *List of points* you can find only those points which an observation was made to.
 #.
 Select points to adjust from the *List of Points* and add them to the *Adjusted points* list.
 You can add any point to the *Adjusted Points*.
 #.
 Set the parameters of the adjustment.
-To set the correct standard deviations are very impotant from the view of adjustment calculation.
+Setting the correct standard deviations are very impotant from the view of adjustment calculation.
 Set these corresponding to the used total station.
 #.
 If you would like to correct, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
 Result of calculation is displayed automatically in result widget and sent to the log file.